hansadmin/Parse-UntisGpnFile/README.md

     Get-Module Pester -ListAvailable

-To remove `Pester`, start a new Powershell-session (and close all others)
+To uninstall `Pester`, start a new Powershell-session (and close all others)

     Uninstall-Module Pester
     Uninstall-Module Pester -RequiredVersion 4.10.2

-Sometimes removing modules throws 'in use'-errors.
+Sometimes uninstalling modules throws 'in use'-errors.
 These things are good to know:
 - Powershell-modules are usually auto-imported depending on the `$PSModuleAutoLoadingPreference`, which can be set to `none` in your `$profile`
 - `powershell -NoProfile -Command "Uninstall-Module Pester"` starts a clean Powershell